mbimbij/trivia/README.md

 cf section [run the app locally - profile "local-docker"](#profile-local-docker) for more details and instructions to run this configuration.

 Just like for the other profiles described above, there are run configurations available for specific features / pages.

+Or run the Makefile target `e2e-tests-local-docker`

+## Profile "prod"

+After setting up the prod environment, the cicd pipeline and everything else necessary to deploy the application in production (README section coming soon)

 ---